hkujy/ISTTT24Data/README.md

 1. It contains two folders
    1. 1993: four-node network
    2. SiouxFall: Sioux fall network with bus lines
+   3. a excel for computing the example in the appendix E.
 # Data files
 1. BusCost.csv
    1. LineId: Bus line ID